-I recently read the story told by a professional athlete about how he had struggled with alcohol for years.
-He went into rehab and then fell off the wagon and was back to drinking again.
+I recently read the true story told by a professional athlete about how he had struggled with alcohol addiction for years.
+He told of endless cycles of going into rehab and then falling off the wagon and abusing alcohol again.

 Nothing worked until one day he was on the freeway, heading toward a bar where he was going to drink with his buddies (instead of going home to his wife).
 All of a sudden in a moment of clarity, he said "this is crazy."

 He got off the freeway at the next exit, turned the car around, went home and never touched another drink again.

-Without realizing it, he had come up to the aware state, in which he saw his error clearly, saw that it was wrong, and was free to choose to let it go.
+Without realizing it, he had come up to the aware state in which he saw his error clearly, saw that it was wrong, and was free to choose to let it go.